-The safe room is intended to provide protection during short-term extreme wind event such as a tornado.
+The safe room is intended to provide protection during short-term extreme wind event such as a tornado and straight line winds.
 It is not a recovery shelter or a shelter that can be used as a warming or cooling center.
 According to FEMA, the average maximum stay is approximately two hours.

-When severe weather is anticipated, Fire Station 4 personnel are alerted and know to be on the lookout.
-City leaders receive regular updates from local emergency management officials and if or when a potential need for shelter arises.
+When severe weather is anticipated, city leaders receive regular updates from local emergency management officials and if or when a potential need for shelter arises.
+Fire Station 4 personnel are alerted and know to be on the lookout.

 Emergency Medical Service